zachsain/whatsapp-backend/README.md

-# Sample Webhook Listener with Node + Express
+# Webhook Listener with Node + Express

-This sample app works as a webhook listener using Node and ExpressJS.
+This app works as a webhook listener using Node and ExpressJS.

 **Prerequisites**: [Node.js](https://nodejs.org/en/).